BusAI-Self-Driving-Car/Memory-Management-Chatbot/CHANG_LOG.md

 1 error generated.
 ```

-As a unique_ptr natured, its copy constructor has been deleted implicitely.
-The value copy behavior like this is forbbiden.
+As a unique_ptr natured, its copy constructor has been deleted implicitly.
+The value copy behavior like this is forbidden.

 There is a good answer about this: